Madras (soundtrack): Reception

 The soundtrack album received positive reviews from critics.
 The Times of India gave a review stating "When you have a title like Madras, most often you would see the album packed with kuthu numbers.
-However, Santhosh Narayanan scores a likeable album that not just keeps in line with the theme, but also manages to give a mix of everything" and gave a rating of 3 out of 5 stars for the album.
+However, Santhosh Narayanan scores a likeable album that not just keeps in line with the theme, but also manages to give a mix of everything".
 S R Ashok Kumar of The Hindu labelled "Madras", "Irandhidava" and "Kakidha Kappal" to be hits among the masses, further labelling the song "Naan Nee" as "interesting" and the theme music's as "pleasant to the ear".
-Behindwoods wrote, "Santhosh Naraynan keeps Madras raw, fresh and unique from his other efforts" and rated the album 3.25 out of 5.
-Milliblog called it a "Typically likeable and exotic Santhosh concoction".
-Vipin of Music Aloud gave 8 out of 10 stars and concluded, "Santhosh Narayanan makes it three on three this year with Madras!" but cited that the "increasing incidence of repetitive sounds" was a little concerning.
-Indiaglitz gave a positive review saying that "Santhosh Narayanan has proved that he can do any genre with at most ease.
-Given his success, he might lead the Tamil music in the years to come."
+Karthik Srinivasan of Milliblog called it a "Typically likeable and exotic Santhosh concoction".
+Vipin of Music Aloud stated that, "Santhosh Narayanan makes it three on three this year with Madras" but cited that the "increasing incidence of repetitive sounds" was a little concerning.

+Anupama Subramanian of Deccan Chronicle complimented that the background score helps in aiding the film.
+S. Saraswathi of Rediff.com added "Santhosh Narayanan as usual is excellent.
+His background music score and songs provide the right ambience for the film."
+Malini Mannath of The New Indian Express wrote "Santhosh Narayanan's rerecording is judiciously done enhancing the mood."
+Haricharan Pudipeddi of IANS wrote "Santosh's music has by now become an integral part of all his films.
+It goes without saying how important his contribution has become to elevate the overall cinematic experience.
+He takes Madras to a new level with his background score."

+Plagiarism allegations

+There was speculations arose that Santhosh had allegedly plagiarised the tune of Hans Zimmer's composition "Time" from Inception (2010) which critic Sudhir Srinivasan in his review for The Hindu.
+However, Santhosh denied the accusations, while admitting that themes and scores were dissected and discussed in social media.
+He shared the complete score through his social platforms.